Hertha Zehlendorf: 1974–present

 Hertha missed out on the league championship there in its first season, coming second by a point to Spandauer SV, who won promotion to the second division.
 The next three seasons, the club spent in midfield but its youth teams once more impressed, reaching the final in both the under-19 and the under-17 German championships in 1978.

 In 1978–79, it managed to win the league.
 This entitled the club to take part in the promotion round to the 2.
 Bundesliga.
 It had to play OSC Bremerhaven and beat the opposition 5–4 in Berlin.
 In Bremerhaven it held a 0–0 until four minutes from the end, seeing itself already in the second division but then OSC scored the winning goal and earned promotion on the away goal rule.
 Its Berlin title qualified the club for the German amateur football championship, too, where it went all the way to the final and lost to ESV Ingolstadt.

 The club continued to be a driving force in what was now renamed Amateur Oberliga Berlin, finishing in the top five all but once in the next twelve seasons.
 In 1981–82, another highlight followed, coming second in the league to Tennis Borussia Berlin, on equal points but falling nine goals short.
-The team returned to the German amateur championship, where the FSV Mainz 05 proofed to strong in the semi-finals, winning both games.
+The team returned to the German amateur championship, where the FSV Mainz 05 proved too strong in the semi-finals, winning both games.
 Thirdly, the club also qualified for the DFB-Pokal on the strength of a Berliner Landespokal win.
 It drew Hertha BSC for the first round and, in front of 12,000 spectators, the score was two all after regular time but then the big Hertha scored two more goals and knocked the little Hertha out of the cup.
 Little Hertha (German: Kleine Hertha) is the long-standing nickname of the club, referring to the fact that Hertha BSC was always the bigger and more successful of the two Herthas.